 4.3 The ERCOT Power Balance Penalty Curve

-Based on the criteria described in Section 4.2, Factors Considered in the Development of the Power Balance Penalty Curve, above, the SCED under-generation Power Balance Penalty is shown in Figure 4.
+Based on the criteria described in Section 4.2, Factors Considered in the Development of the Power Balance Penalty Curve, above, the SCED under-generation Power Balance Penalty is shown in the table below.
 The SCED over-generation Power Balance Penalty curve will be set to System-Wide Offer Floor.

-SCED Under-generation Power Balance Penalty Curve

-Figure 4